AshwinAgrawal16/DwC/README.md

 A selection of user cases for documenting ecological datasets through Darwin Core Archives and publishe them on GBIF wit focus on sampling basded data sets.

 ### Whats all the fuss about?
-The current work focuses on documenting datgasets so that they can be used in resararch and management with an quantiative ecological approaches.
-Studying drivers and treaths (such as climate change) to biodiveristy and ecosystem services inherently requires knowlegde about the dynamics and structure of populations.
-One important aspect of data required often lacking in the bulk of data out on GBIF is without quantiative information and information about the sampling process, dissabeling applications beyond simple presence only models.
+The current repository focuses on code for documenting sampling based ecological datasets (terrible term, I admit, which ecological datasets are not sampling based?) using [Darwin Core terms](http://rs.tdwg.org/dwc/terms/index.htm) and sharing them through GBIF as Darwin Core Archives so that they can be used in research and management with a quantitative ecological approaches.
+Studying drivers and treats (such as climate change) to biodiversity and ecosystem services inherently requires knowledge about the dynamics and structure of populations.
+One important aspect lacking in the bulk of data out on GBIF is without quantitative information and information about the sampling process, disabling applications beyond simple presence only models.

-The new Event Core of Darwin Core Archives offers this possibilites, but have som signifcant drawbacks when it comes to documenting measurments and facts about individuals.
-The purpose of this repository is to try to provide some user cases, documenting the sampling process in DwC-A. The repository is under developement.
+The new Event Core of Darwin Core Archives offers these possibilities, but have some significant drawbacks when it comes to documenting measurements and facts about individuals.
+The purpose of this repository is to try to provide some user cases, documenting the sampling process in DwC-A.

+The repository is under Development.